connectivecpp/chops-net-ip/README.md

 # C++ Language Requirements and Alternatives

-C++ 17 is the primary baseline for this repository.
+C++ 17 is the primary standards baseline for this repository.
+There is also one future C++ facility in use (`std::expected`, for better and simpler error handling).

 A significant number of C++ 11 features are in the implementation and API.
 There are also limited C++ 14 and 17 features in use, although they tend to be relatively simple features of those standards (e.g. `std::byte`, structured bindings).
 For users that don't want to use the latest C++ compilers or compile with C++ 17 flags, Martin Moene provides an excellent set of header-only libraries that implement many useful C++ library features, both C++ 17 as well as future C++ standards (see [References](doc/references.md)).